1. Overview

 popover(val) |

-Set show the button title in a popover when pressed. |
+Enables or disables the display of button titles in a popover when pressed. |

 popover() |

-Get popover status. |
+Retrieves the current popover status. |

 textarea() |